Medically reviewed by Drugs.com. Last updated on May 28, 2021.

 Dosage form: injection, solution

-- Infiltrate as much of the dose as possible into and around any detectable bite wounds.
-Inject any remaining volume intramuscularly into the upper arm deltoid region or, in small children, into the anterolateral aspect of the thigh.
-Administer the remaining KEDRAB at site(s) distant from the site of the rabies vaccine.
+Infiltrate as much of the KEDRAB dose as possible into and around any detectable bite wounds if infiltration at the bite site is feasible.
+Administer any remaining KEDRAB intramuscularly into anatomical site(s) distant from the site of the rabies vaccine.

 - When the bite site is unknown or indeterminate (undetectable) or if infiltration is difficult at the bite site (e.g., lips, fingers, knee), administer the full KEDRAB dose by the intramuscular route at a site distant from the site of rabies vaccination.